This is a gear review of the best backpacking base layers for 2024.

 > This is a midweight thermal layer, some people are expecting something heavier weight.

-Now, these Smartwool Merino 250 base layers for Men and Women are made with 100% Merino fabric, and that makes them perfect for hiking and backpacking.
+The Smartwool Classic Thermal Merino Base Layer Crew for Men and Women is made with 100% Merino fabric, and that makes them perfect for hiking and backpacking.

 They work to lock in the heat but are also breathable and work to wick sweat away so are a great insulating layer for hiking and backpacking.

-The Smartwool Merino 250 is comfortable enough to wear all day long.
-They come as a slim fit and offer plenty of stretch, so it really serves to enhance your body shape.
+The Smartwool Merino is comfortable enough to wear all day long.
+They come as a slim fit and offer plenty of stretch.

 The size that you buy does not affect the price, and neither does the color.

-Overall, the Smartwool Merino 250 is one of the best merino baselayers for backpacking.
+Overall, the Smartwool Men’s Classic Thermal Merino Base Layer Crew is the best midweight Merino base layer for backpacking.
 The hard decision is whether you choose the Merino 150 version mentioned above or the heavier fabric weight of the Merino 250 version mentioned here!

 Compare Prices: